mnit-rtmc/iris/docs/web_ui.md

 ### honeybee

 - [X] Generate GIF images for DMS
+- [ ] Generate DMS map layer in osm DB
 - [ ] Turn into web service (warp)
 - [ ] Send SSE for DMS notifications
-- [ ] Generate DMS outlines for osm layer
+- [ ] Add endpoints for controlling DMS
 - [ ] Connect to IRIS server with sonar
 - [ ] Authentication using sonar

 ## bulb

-Bulb is the web front-end for IRIS.
-The mapping portion uses the [Leaflet] JavaScript library.
-The rest of the code is written in Rust, compiled as WebAssembly.

 - [ ] Connect to honeybee for SSE
 - [ ] UI for DMS viewing / control